 (2) Vote at a polling location

 Polling locations have voting machines that offer accommodations for voters who have visual or hearing impairments.
-When you arrive at a polling location, inform a poll worker that you prefer to use a voting machine.
-If you need assistance while voting, you may choose any individual to assist you except for your employer, a trade union representative, or a candidate.
+If you would like to use an accessible voting machine, inform a poll worker when you arrive.
+If you would like assistance while voting, you may ask a poll worker or choose any individual to assist you except for your employer, a trade union representative, or a candidate.